thejoshwolfe/yazl/README.md

 and ZIP64 End of Central Directory Record regardless of whether or not they are required (this may be useful for testing.).
 Otherwise, yazl will include these structures if necessary.

+If `comment` is a `string`, it will be encoded with CP437.
+If `comment` is a `Buffer`, it should be a CP437 encoded string.
+`comment` must be at most `0xffff` bytes in length.
+Note that in practice, most zipfile readers interpret this field in UTF-8 instead of CP437.
+If your string uses only codepoints in the range `0x20...0x7e` (printable ASCII, no whitespace except for sinlge space `' '`), then UTF-8 and CP437 (and ASCII) encodings are all identical.
+This restriction is recommended for maxium compatibility.
+To use UTF-8 encoding at your own risk, pass a `Buffer` into this function; it will not be validated.

 If specified and non-null, `finalSizeCallback` is given the parameters `(finalSize)` sometime during or after the call to `end()`.